Piscora

 • They're happiest in soft, slightly acidic water (commonly ~pH 5.5-7.0, low hardness) and warm, stable temps; many references list ~23-26°C as a baseline range, with some hobby guidance extending warmer.
 They're often cited as an "indicator" species-color can fade quickly when water quality or stability slips.

-• Go for a longer tank with open swimming room and some plants/wood around the edges; a dark substrate and dimmer lighting makes their red noses pop.
+• Go for a longer tank with open swimming room and some plants/wood around the edges; use a dark substrate and softer lighting to let their red noses really stand out.

 • Feed small foods a couple times a day: good flakes/micropellets plus frozen/live stuff like daphnia, baby brine shrimp, and cyclops-tiny mouths, so keep pieces small.